Title Insurance FAQ's

 Am I required to purchase owner's title insurance?

 Owner's title insurance is optional, but highly recommended.
 The State of Tennessee Department of Insurance requires the purchaser to sign a waiver should you decide not to purchase owner's title insurance.
+First Choice Title’s policy is that we will only handle a closing when a title policy is being issued.
+In the event of a cash sale, this means an owner’s policy must be purchased.

 When should I get owner's title insurance?